Noah1989/loopmicro/README.md

 - ... aproachable:
     - simple through reduction
-    - not "dumbed down" by hiding complexity behind brittle abstractions
+    - NO hidden complexity behind brittle abstractions
     - open source and self-documenting

 - ... powerful, with it you can: